 This has made the Iceman a unique example of how interdisciplinary research achieves positive results.

 Experts were and still are researching various details of Ötzi’s life.
 In 2001, X-rays revealed the cause of death: The Iceman died from an injury caused by an arrow in his left shoulder.
-The arrowhead hit a main artery, so that he probably bled to death.
-A severe head wound, which was also discovered, could have occurred when he fell.
+The arrowhead hit a main artery, so that he probably bled to death within a matter of minutes.
+There can be no doubt that Ötzi was murdered.

 The scientists were able to find out a good deal about Ötzi from DNA analysis.
 For instance, he had a predisposition to cardiovascular disease.
 He was also lactose intolerant and suffered from Lyme disease.
 Comparisons with DNA samples from around the world provide information about his ethnic group and migration movements.